DVD Movie Guide @ dvdmg.com

 Surround usage seemed limited but acceptable.
 The rear speakers reinforced the film’s music and they also occasionally offered decent effects support.
 Admittedly, they remained fairly passive much of the time, but they came to life acceptably during scenes like those at the casino or the dog track.
 Actually, the boxing match provided the strongest surround action, as the demolition of the hotel also gave us a good auditory segment.

 Audio quality also seemed positive but not special.
 At times, dialogue displayed slight edginess, and some speech sounded a bit stiff.
 However, most of the time the lines were acceptably natural and distinct, and I never encountered any concerns related to intelligibility.
 Effects seemed clear and accurate, and they provided the film’s strongest examples of subwoofer usage; for instance, the building demolition kicked in some good LFE.
 Otherwise, bass response appeared somewhat limited.
 Music showed decent low-end, but I felt that the score and songs could have been deeper and richer.
 Still, they provided clean and bright highs and still sounded solid.
-Ultimately, the soundtrack of Ocean’s Eleven failed to make a strong enough impression to merit more than a “B”.
+Ultimately, the soundtrack of Ocean’s Eleven failed to make a strong enough impression to merit more than a “B-", with some points subtracted due to the absence of a lossless mix.

 When we head to the extras, most notable are the disc’s two audio commentaries.
 The first comes from director Steven Soderbergh and writer Ted Griffin, both of whom were recorded together for this running, screen-specific track.
 I enjoyed the Soderbergh commentaries I heard in the past for both Out of Sight and The Limey.
 Interestingly, those two also paired the director with their films’ writers.